AntonCSalvador/vishyAman/README.md

 - **Backend Lead:** Caleb Owens
 - **Full Stack Developer:** Cameron Daniels

-## Running the Chess Analysis Website
+## Running Vishy Aman

-This project consists of both frontend and backend components for analyzing chess positions and suggesting optimal moves using Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms.
+This project consists of both frontend and backend components for analyzing chess positions and suggesting optimal moves using Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms and comparing the times.

 ### Prerequisites
 - Python 3.x